 So says Epictetus in Discourses II.6.17-19, while discussing the kind of death that one does not choose, but is imposed by external events.
 (The reference to Hades is a concession to then popular culture of the time, since the Stoics did not believe in an afterlife.)
 Because death is a (dispreferred) “indifferent,” Epictetus is arguing that it doesn’t matter, really, deeply, how one dies.
 What makes us fearful of the event is the (inaccurate) judgment that it is a bad thing that one’s consciousness cease existing.

 But what of situations where we end our lives ourselves, because we have decided that it is preferable to do so rather than to continue living at all costs?
 That is the main topic of a subtle essay by W.O.
-Stephens entitled “Epictetus on Fearing Death: Bugbear and Open Door Policy,” published in Ancient Philosophy in 2014, and which you can download here.
+Stephens entitled “Epictetus on Fearing Death: Bugbear and Open Door Policy,” published in Ancient Philosophy in 2014.

 “Remember that the door is open.
 Don’t be more cowardly than children, but just as they say, when the game is no longer fun for them, ‘I won’t play any more,’ you too, when things seem that way to you, say, ‘I won’t play any more,’ and leave, but if you remain, don’t complain.”
 (Discourses I.24.20)